Kentucky Colonel Foundation

 For more information about the lawsuit and we welcome visitors to see our blog and most recent article published on March 10th.

 Our website is currently under development, the organization is requesting that members provide photos, news, videos, and other relevant information to make improvements for our online formation.
 As an organization, we will present a number of stated objectives, goals, and purposes herein which can be viewed publicly and transparently.
+See our menu to see the information we present here.

 The Kentucky Colonel Foundation is not a secret society, our development online is to promote members as public figures, community leaders, and goodwill ambassadors that are well-respected, fair, and trustworthy ladies and gentlemen from all walks of life that have been recognized with the honor and virtue of becoming a Kentucky colonel.